-IFRS 16 will result in almost all leases being recognized in the statement of financial position, as the distinction between operating and finance leases is removed.
+IFRS 16 results in almost all leases being recognized in the statement of financial position, as the distinction between operating and finance leases is removed.
 Under IFRS 16, an asset (the right-to-use the leased item) and a financial liability are recognized.
-On initial adoption, the Company elected to use the following practical expedients permitted under the standard: